20 things you must do in Madrid

 19. Sunset at the Temple of Debod

 Very close to Plaza de España, this majestic Egyptian temple from the second century AD, is located in the Park of the Mountain Quarters.
-You can normally go inside but there is currently no access due to renovation work.
-Not to worry though as you can still see one of the most beautiful sunsets in Madrid from this spot.
+You can normally go inside, but even if it's closed, no need to worry as you'll still be able to see one of the most beautiful sunsets in Madrid from this spot.

 20. Party in Malasaña